AANOTHERWORLD/Render_Up/README.md

 ## Deploy

  - Backend on Railway.
-Set env vars from `.env.example`.
+Set the environment variables described above.
  - Frontend on Vercel.
 Set `NEXT_PUBLIC_API_BASE_URL` to the Railway service URL.

 ## Notes

-- Model versions are pinned in `.env.example` for reproducibility.
+ - Model versions default to public ones but can be overridden via environment variables.
 - Logs include a request id and timing for debugging.